 We also only permit the use of eco-friendly options like biodegradable confetti outside the Town Hall.
 Rice is not permitted as it poses health and safety risks with the stairs in inclement weather and attracts pigeons.

 There is no alcohol permitted at any time, in any of the rooms in the Town Hall, as we don’t have an alcohol licence.
-You are welcome to have that celebratory glass of champagne outside instead, just as long as you aren’t impeding the access of other ceremony parties.
+You are welcome to have that celebratory glass of champagne outside the building instead, just as long as you aren’t impeding the access of other ceremony parties.

 Although there is no facility for holding any kind of reception within the Town Hall, the Islington Assembly Hall next door to the Town Hall can be hired for ceremonies and receptions.
 For availability and costs, please email contact them directly at assemblyhall@islington.gov.uk